Leica Digilux 3

 The Digilux 3 is a digital single-lens reflex camera introduced by Leica on 14 September 2006.
 The Digilux 3 and the Panasonic Lumix DMC-L1 are similar specification cameras, using the Four Thirds standard lens mount and featuring a 7.5 Megapixels live view N-MOS sensor, but the Digilux 3 has modified firmware including DNG output.
-Both the Panasonic and Digilux 3 cameras come standard with the same interchangeable Leica Elmarit 14–50 mm f/2.8–3.5 optically image-stabilized zoom lens.
+Both the Panasonic and Digilux 3 cameras come standard with the same interchangeable Leica Vario-Elmarit 14–50 mm f/2.8–3.5 optically image-stabilized zoom lens.
 The Leica D system includes also the Leica Summilux 25 mm f/1.4 lens.

 The two cameras share several unique features among dSLRs.
 One is the presence of film-camera type controls for optional control of both aperture and shutter speed.
 Reviews have noted the intuitive "feel" of the cameras.

 Another is the built-in dual-position flash.
 With an initial actuation of the flash button, the flash pops up to a bounce-flash position, giving a more diffuse flash that is preferred by some photographers, especially for portrait photos.
 A second actuation of the button raises the flash to a forward-facing position for direct flash.

 Some of the build features are inherited from the Olympus E-330, such as the eyepiece.
 Spare parts, such as the EP-7 eyecup from Olympus, can be used on the Digilux 3.